GRosay/PHP-HaloAPI/README.md

 This project is under **Apache 2.0** licence.
 See licence file.

 ## Changelog
-* Adding vagrant to project for development purpose
+* Adding all missing endpoints